AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: gnatmake

   If your program was compiled with GNAT, the main program is generated by the binder.
-This program is an ordinary Ada (or C if the `-C` switch was used) program, compiled in the usual manner, and fully debuggable provided the `-g` switch is used on the `gnatlink` command (or `-g` is used in the `gnatmake` command).
+This program is an ordinary Ada (or C if the :command:`-C` switch was used) program, compiled in the usual manner, and fully debuggable provided the :command:`-g` switch is used on the :program:`gnatlink` command (or ;command:`-g` is used in the :program:`gnatmake` command).

-  The name of the package containing the main program is :file:`b~xxx.ads/adb` where *xxx* is the name of the Ada main unit specified in the `gnatbind` command.
+  The name of the package containing the main program is :file:`b~xxx.ads/adb` where :samp:`xxx` is the name of the Ada main unit specified in the :program:`gnatbind` command.
 Edit and debug this file in the usual manner.
 You'll see a series of calls to the elaboration routines of packages.
 Debug these in the usual manner, just as if you were debugging code in your application.

 *How can I debug the Ada run-time library ?*